 Figure 20: Bilateral matching

-As shown in Figure 21, template matching is used to derive motion information of the current CU by finding the best match between a template (top and/or left neighbouring blocks of the current CU) in the current picture and a block (same size to the template) in a reference picture.
+As shown in Figure 21, template matching is used to derive motion information of the current CU by finding the closest match between a template (top and/or left neighbouring blocks of the current CU) in the current picture and a block (same size to the template) in a reference picture.
 Except the aforementioned FRUC merge mode, the template matching is also applied to AMVP mode.
 In the JEM, as done in HEVC, AMVP has two candidates.
 With template matching method, a new candidate is derived.
 If the newly derived candidate by template matching is different to the first existing AMVP candidate, it is inserted at the very beginning of the AMVP candidate list and then the list size is set to two (meaning remove the second existing AMVP candidate).
 When applied to AMVP mode, only CU level search is applied.